MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 **Troubleshooting steps**: Make sure that:

 1. The user has been assigned a Windows 365 license.
-For more information, see [Windows 365 plans and pricing](https://www.microsoft.com/windows-365/enterprise?rtc=1).
+For more information, see [Assign licenses](assign-licenses.md) and [Windows 365 plans and pricing](https://www.microsoft.com/windows-365/enterprise?rtc=1).
 2. You’ve created a provisioning policy that includes the user.
 For more information, see [Create provisioning policies]( /windows-365/enterprise/create-provisioning-policy).

 ## Next steps